phobos2077/fo2_ecco/docs/ecco_readme.txt

 > COMBAT:
 - A couple of unspent AP points carry over to the next round.
+This should make low-AG builds more viable and make difference between weapon AP cost less dramatic.
 - Opening inventory has no cost, but every action requires 2 AP (except reload, see below).
 - All characters now get a bonus move points (not AP!) for every AG point above 5.
-Double for NPCs.
 This should allow melee characters to close on their gun-wielding foes and make combat more dynamic.

 > AMMO: